 The Project is held under a portfolio of 41 adjacent mining claims in the Midlands Mining District.
-Of these, 40 encompass an area of 10 ha each and are issued for gold, while one encompasses 150 ha and is issued for copper.
-The claims are all up to date, with next inspections due in 2022.
+Of these, 40 encompass an area of 10 ha each and are issued for gold.
+Claim AMT 97 (claim number 11219BM) encompasses 150 ha.
+The claims are all up to date, with next inspections due in 2023.